danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 ```

 Alternatively, we could consider conveying this using type annotations,
-but seems wiser to wait until type annotations become more established in the
+but it seems wiser to wait until type annotations become more established in the
 SciPy ecosystem in general.

 There is a strict one-to-one mapping between a given Reader class and its